quantumomics/Beauty/book/glossary.md

 <b>Unit</b> ― <i>(noun)</i> A fundamental unit of beauty.

 <b>Constant</b> ― <i>(adjective)</i> A quantity occurring continuously over a period of time.

+<b>Beauty Quotient</b> ― <i>(coined)</i> An Beauty Quotient (BQ) is a total score derived from several standardized tests designed to assess beauty intelligence.
+The abbreviation "BQ" was coined by the psychologist Prabhat Kumar for his book "Discovering Beauty".